absolute-quantum/cats-blender-plugin/README.md

   - This feature is for translators to test their translations in the plugin
   - If you want to help to translate Cats into any language, please let me (Hotox) know in our Discord
 - **General:**
+  - Reworked "Attach Mesh" feature, it is much more reliable now
   - Fixed translation errors